mariannapsyllou/DA115BEx2/README.md

 The example program can be started like this.

 ```
+# First export the python to the directory with
+export PYTHONPATH=.
-# Execute the main program
+# Then you can run the game with
-python guess/main.py
+python dice/shell.py
 ```

-All code is stored below the directory `guess/`.
+All code is stored below the directory `dice/`.